houseabsolute/actions-rust-cross/README.md

 ## Caching Rust Compilation Output

-You can use the [Swatinem/rust-cache](https://github.com/Swatinem/rust-cache) action with this one seemlessly, whether or not a specific build target needs `cross`.
+You can use the [Swatinem/rust-cache](https://github.com/Swatinem/rust-cache) action with this one seamlessly, whether or not a specific build target needs `cross`.
 There is no special configuration that you need for this.
 It just works.